 WordPress itself together with different platforms like Envato Market or Template Monster offers a great variety of website’s designs called Themes.
-Theme is a front end styling of your website, which is installed into your WordPress account.
+Theme is a front-end styling of your website, which is installed into your WordPress account.
 It contains color scheme, widget locations, page templates (layouts), fonts and other stylistic details.
-Generally, free themes propose simple design and limited functionality and premium themes include more features together with stylish design.
+Generally, free wordpress themes propose simple design and limited functionality and premium themes include more features together with stylish design.

 The strong point of such themes is low price and the possibility to start even without paying any money and hiring a designer.

-At the same time, this can play trick on your website.
+At the same time, this can play a trick on your website.
 Sometimes, when the WordPress, theme or plugin updates, something can break and stop working.
-That’s why you should always make a backup and test all the new features before updating the live site.
+That’s why you should always make a backup and test all the new features before updating the live website.
 Do you really want to mess with this stuff any time a new upgrade is released?

 As the WordPress is the most used CMS platform, it regularly becomes the target of hackers and spammers attacks.
 Even downloading the reliable security plugins will not surely protect you from security hacks and malicious activities.

 WordPress positions itself to be the SEO-friendly platform but in fact, almost every open-source CMS is SEO-friendly.
 Though it has to automatically optimize your website and improve your search ranks, WordPress gives you only the basic optimization.
 If you want to boost your website, you have to download special SEO plugins, which as we know slow down the loading speed of your project.

-Due to the number of factors, WordPress remains the very slow platform.
+Due to the number of factors, WordPress remains a very slow platform.
 The page load speed is pulled down with additional processes running because of heavyweight plugins, crowded databases, and frustrating codebase.
 What else can slow down the WP website?
 Huge and heavy images, not optimized for SEO, unreliable hosting, heavy themes, not optimized homepages, not reliable CDN and many other factors can make your website extra slow.

 At the same time, the page speed is a crucial factor for both user experience and SEO ranking.
 Modern users hate slow websites and don’t wait more than 2 seconds for the page load.
 Meanwhile, Google and other search engines rank websites accordingly to their speed.